LastLeaf/fw.mpa/doc/routing.md

 The name of a route can be a path (relative path recommanded, e.g. `./path/:var1/and/:var2`), a wildcard (404 page, e.g. `./path/*`), or a string identifier (only `[a-z0-9_]+` allowed).
 You should NEVER use confusing routes.

+Notes: the ".js" of javascript files, ".stylus" of stylus files, and ".tmpl" of template files can be omitted.
+Paths are relative to the corresponding location in `client/` or `render/` of routes file's location, unless there's "/" in front-most (which means relative to `client/` or `render/`).

 The detailed page definition is listed in the object.
 The definition can include:

 * `"redirect"` The sub-page that need to be redirected to.